 In 1974 the government of the day wanted to see better coordinated voluntary action.
 A steering group chaired by the Reverend Michael Scott Joynt of Newbury Churches worked together in 1973 and established the Newbury Volunteer Bureau in 1974.
-The organisation is now a registered charity, no. 285937.
+We are now a Charitable Incorporated Organisation no. 1156302.

 The Charity's first home was in offices above the old Newbury Plaza in the Market Place, and from there it moved across the Market Place to the Town Hall.